 Get In Touch

 Internet disruptions are still a frustrating reality in many regions across the globe.
-The most common types of disruptions generally fall into three categories: accidental (backhoes or ship anchors severing buried fiber), natural (hurricanes, earthquakes, etc.) or political (government-driven shutdowns in response to protests).
-Akamai is in a unique position to monitor each country or region's traffic levels for the consumption of content from Akamai customers.
-The following events are
+The most common types of disruptions generally fall into three categories: accidental (backhoes or ship anchors severing buried fiber), natural (hurricanes, earthquakes), or political (government shutdowns in response to protest).
+As a provider of customer content across the globe, Akamai is in a unique position to monitor traffic levels in each country or region.
+The following events

 The Internet connectivity in the U.S. showed strong positive growth in the fourth quarter of 2014, as shown by Akamai's Internet connectivity metrics.
 These metrics include: average connection speed, average peak connection speed, broadband adoption, high broadband adoption, and 4K readiness.
 For additional insight into the metrics, refer to the State of the Internet Metrics: What Do They Mean? blog post.

 As I alluded to in my last post, Responsive Web Design (RWD) is more than just a Google recommended best practice - it's essential for retailers to provide a seamless customer experience across the multi-device retail landscape.
 RWD offers a host of advantages, but I want to focus on two primary ones.

 In June 2012, Akamai launched the Akamai Internet Observatory (IO), which highlights browser usage across desktop and other connected devices.
 The data presented in the Fourth Quarter, 2014 State of the Internet Report and this post are derived from the Akamai IO site.